mccarthy17mark/mccarthy17mark.github.io/_tutorials/derivativeRules.md

 $$ [\cosh(x)]' = \sinh(x) $$

-And of course, there is a class of function that rarely appears, whose derivative is not worth memorizing, but is worth knowing how to derive:
+There is a class of function that rarely appears, whose derivative is not worth memorizing, but is worth knowing how to derive.
+The most important idea is that both power rule and treating these functions like exponentials are incorrect approaches.
+These functions need logarithmic differentiation:

 $$ \left[f(x)^{g(x)}\right]' = f(x)^{g(x)} \left[g'(x)\ln(f(x)) + \frac{g(x)f'(x)}{f(x)}\right] $$